Red, White and Blue Mini Cheesecake Cups (No-Bake)

 Instructions

-• Red Layer: In a medium saucepan, combine strawberries, sugar, and a splash of water (about ¼ cup).
+• Red layer: In a medium saucepan, combine strawberries, sugar and a splash of water, about ¼ cup.
 Cook over medium heat until the strawberries break down and become soft.
 For a smooth sauce, use an immersion blender, or mash with a fork for a chunkier texture.

-• White Layer: In a medium mixing bowl, combine the softened cream cheese, powdered sugar, vanilla extract, and sour cream.
+• White layer: In a medium mixing bowl, combine the softened cream cheese, powdered sugar, vanilla extract and sour cream.
 Beat with a hand mixer until smooth and creamy.

-• Blue Layer: Rinse and pat dry the blueberries.
+• Blue layer: Rinse and pat dry the blueberries.

-• Bottom Layer: Place the ladyfingers in a resealable plastic bag and crush them with a rolling pin, or use a food processor to pulse into fine crumbs.
-Transfer to a bowl, add the melted butter, and stir until well combined.
+• Bottom layer: Place the ladyfingers in a resealable plastic bag and crush them with a rolling pin, or use a food processor to pulse into fine crumbs.
+Transfer to a bowl, add the melted butter and stir until well combined.
 Set aside.

 Notes

 1. Frozen strawberries can be used in place of fresh.
+You might not need to add water when using frozen strawberries.

 2. About ¾ cup of sour cream is needed.
 You can also use unflavored Greek yogurt or plain natural yogurt as a substitute.